-The Defence Forces has previously voiced its objection to the incinerator project, arguing that it would prevent helicopters from using naval headquarters at Haulbowline.
+The Defence Forces have previously voiced its objection to the incinerator project, arguing that it would prevent helicopters from using naval headquarters at Haulbowline.

 Lorna Bogue, the Green Party’s representative for Cork South Central, urged Simon Coveney, who is also the Minister of Foreign Affairs, to use his new powers to annul the project.

 “Minister Coveney has advised previously that he believes that the incinerator is a threat to the naval base and the Defence Forces provided evidence substantiating this threat to national security at the oral hearing,” Ms Bogue said.